 What support will there be for my young person’s overall well-being?

 We are committed to multi agency working to ensure that the needs of young person are met.
 Our work with other agencies is frequent, sustained and responsive to student and family needs.

-We have experience of working with the NSPCC around issues of sexual exploitation and staying safe.
+We have experience of working with the other agencies around issues of sexual exploitation and staying safe.
 For students with very high levels of anxiety we teach coping strategies to help them remain calm.

 We encourage students to use their student voice to raise any concerns or issues that they have.
 The School Council meets regularly and brings any issues to the fore.
-Students are also involved in planning for their care and targets through self-assessments, questionnaires IEPs, Annual Reviews.
+Students are also involved in planning for their care and targets through self-assessments, questionnaires, Annual Reviews.

 What specialist services and expertise are available at or accessed by the school?

 Tennille Burton is Reddish Hall’s Wellbeing Co-ordinator.
 A qualified psychotherapist, she triages and oversees young people who require additional therapeutic support, including speech & language therapy, occupational therapy and additional therapeutic input, including play therapy.

 What training are the staff supporting children and young people with SEND had or are having?

 As part of our on–going continued professional development programme we have worked with professionals on a wide range issues including Autism, online exploitation, de-escalation strategies and safeguarding.
 Staff are all trained in therapeutic parenting and use the PACE approach.

 We have daily meetings where we discuss best approaches and strategies for meeting the needs of the students.
 Where appropriate, additional professionals attend these meetings to provide their input.